yzane/vscode-markdown-pdf/README.md

 #### `markdown-pdf.convertOnSave`
   - Enable Auto convert on save
   - boolean.
 Default: false
+  - To apply the settings, you need to restart Visual Studio Code

 #### `markdown-pdf.convertOnSaveExclude`
   - Excluded file name of convertOnSave option